Dalgona/serum-site/pages/docs/mix-tasks.md

 to Serum's functionalities through Mix tasks.
 Use these Mix tasks to build, test, and manage your Serum project.

+> NOTE
+> {: .title }
+>
+> All Mix tasks described below may output texts with colors, using ANSI escape
+> sequences, when the standard output is directly connected to a terminal.
+Use
+> the `--color` option to let Serum always print colored texts.
+If you don't
+> want colored outputs, use the `--no-color` option instead.
+{: .note }

 <div><serum-toc start="2" end="2"></serum-toc></div>

 ## `serum` - Prints all Serum Tasks